Quantum Monte Carlo in Classical Phase Space with the Wigner-Kirkwood Commutation Function. Results for the Saturation Liquid Density of $^4$He: Computational Results

 Figure~\ref{Fig:rho(x)} shows the density in cross-section of the system at two temperatures.
 The density was averaged in a cylinder of radius $\sigma$ about an axis.
 It can be seen that at $k_{\rm B}T/\varepsilon =0.5$ the droplet is liquid-like, and that at $k_{\rm B}T/\varepsilon =0.45$ it is solid-like.
 In the latter case there is still substantial diffusion of the atoms over the course of the simulation.
 This and the fact that the troughs don't go to zero means that it is not a rigidly crystalline state.
 Of course, even a liquid displays density oscillations at the liquid-vapor interface.
 The reason for describing the state as solid-like is the qualitative change in density profiles over such a small temperature change.
 As the temperature is further reduced, the peaks become more pronounced, the troughs can go to zero, and the diffusion becomes more limited.
 The density quoted in Table~\ref{Tab:dens} is the average over a sphere of radius $8\sigma$ about the origin.

 Real $^4$He does not become solid at saturation pressure down to absolute zero, but it does solidify at elevated pressures.
-One might speculate that the present solid-like state results from a combination of two effects.
+One might speculate that the present solid-like state results from a combination of three effects.
 The first is the approximate nature of the Lennard-Jones pair potential together with the termination of the temperature expansion for the commutation function at $n_W^{\rm max}=3$.
 The second is the Laplace pressure acting on the interior of the nano-droplet.
+The third is the periodic boundary conditions.